astar-security/OCNSP/README.md

 The project has two parts:
 * The wiki for the testing guide
-* A fork of cheat for quick reminder of the pentest usefull tools
+* A fork of cheat for quick reminder of the pentest useful tools

 Other projects are similar and better: https://www.owasp.org/index.php/Penetration_testing_methodologies